DoD’s New Data Dictionary Pilot to Launch by Year’s End

-The Department of Defense is developing a “data dictionary” that aims to enable seamless interoperability without changing existing workflows that be piloted at the end of this year.
+The Department of Defense is developing a “data dictionary” that aims to enable seamless interoperability without changing existing workflows that will be piloted at the end of this year.

 That was the latest from Leslie Beavers, principal deputy chief information officer at the DoD, who shared that the department’s Zero Trust Portfolio Management Office and Chief Digital and Artificial Intelligence Office have been working for the past year to develop the dictionary.